TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/PopulateDataTable.md

 Note that inline SQL must be used inconjunction with the `IResultTransformer`.

-@snippet cs [..\Recipes.NHibernate\PopulateDataTable\PopulateDataTableRepository.cs] PopulateDataTableRepository
+@snippet cs [..\Recipes.NHibernate\PopulateDataTable\PopulateDataTableScenario.cs] PopulateDataTableScenario

 ## RepoDb

 In RepoDb, the `DataTable.Load` can be provided with an `IDataReader` object from `ExecuteReader` method.

-@snippet cs [..\Recipes.RepoDb\PopulateDataTable\PopulateDataTableRepository.cs] PopulateDataTableRepository
+@snippet cs [..\Recipes.RepoDb\PopulateDataTable\PopulateDataTableScenario.cs] PopulateDataTableScenario

 ## ServiceStack